fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 On Mono/Linux/OSX, compiler startup performance is less good but is not too bad.
 Some improvements can be achieved using AOT (Mono's equivalent of NGEN).

-> Note: If you are building tools using the ``FSharp.Compiler.Service`` nuget package, NGEN is not automatically run on that DLL, and the startup timees of the tool you are building may be degraded.
+> Note: If you are building tools using the ``FSharp.Compiler.Service`` nuget package, NGEN is not automatically run on that DLL, and the startup time of the tool you are building may be degraded.
 If possible, you should arrange for NGEN to be run when your tool is installed.

 ## Compiler Memory Usage